imatr/Source-language-prediction/README.md

 #### Collecting data
 1. The first step in preparing the data is finding the data in the corpus.
 This is done using the find_fragments script.
 This script requires two command line arguments (see `find_fragments.py --help`).
 The first argument is the path to the "raw" folder of your Europarl corpus.
 The second argument is the path to the file containing a list of MEPs from the United Kingdom.
 My version of this file can be found in this repository (meps.txt).
 Please note that this step takes a very long time, which is why I have put my results of this step in 'fragment_data.zip'.
 You should be able to use those results as well.
 2. Next, we need to put the data that we are interested in into text files.
-This is done by running `split_data.py` with the path of the 'fragment_data' directory from the previous step, and a path where you want the data to be put.
+This is done by running `split_data.py` with the path to your Europarl corpus, and the path of the 'fragment_data' directory from the previous step.
 3. The last step in collecting the data is running the `select_files.py` script.
 This script expects two arguments.
 The first argument is the path to your 'fragment_data' directory.
 The second argument is the location where you want the data to be put.
 If the output directory does not exist, the script will try to create it automatically.

 #### Preprocessing the data